OCN-682-UH/Reichard_Final_Project/README.md

 # Reichard_Final_Project

-Final project for OCN-682 created by Jake Reichard
+Final project for OCN-682 created by Jake Reichard.

+# Introduction

+The Division of Aquatic Resources (DAR) conducted 313 transects from October 2024 to January 2025.
+Transects were 5m x 25m and encompassed fish and benthic surveys.

 # Data Dictionary